spacetelescope/specviz/docs/index.rst

 details, see :ref:`doc_model_fitting`.
 The ability to overlay line label values is also supported.
 SpecViz also allows for overplotting or combining of spectra.

-SpecViz will soon include the ability to
+SpecViz will soon include the ability to:

 - Measure the average of multiple spectra, detrending, and apply Fourier filters.
 - Interactively renormalize data from spectral templates.